Our strategic focus on rationalising supply chain through direct connectivity to payment schemes and other measures are proving successful.

-Equal Group PLC (LON:EQLS) is a low-cost payment services provider based in the UK. with products including international payments, corporate expenses, current accounts, credit facilities, currency cards and travel cash.
+Equal Group PLC (LON:EQLS) is a low-cost payment services provider based in the UK, with business-to-business and consumer products including international payments, corporate expenses, current accounts, credit facilities, currency cards and travel cash.

-The company has a cloud-based peer-to-peer payments platform that allows personal and business customers to make payments in different currencies and across a range of foreign exchange products through one system.
+The company's cloud-based peer-to-peer payments platform allows personal and business customers to make payments in different currencies and across a range of foreign exchange products through one system.

 The platform facilitates payments in a number of countries via mobile apps, the internet, SMS, wire transfer and debit cards.

 Since 2017, Equals has almost tripled in size in terms of turnover and its operations have broadened into three significant businesses - FairFX, CardOneMoney and City Forex.